stefanprodan/openfaas-flux/openfaas-operator.md

 ### Setup OpenFaaS Gateway with Let's Encrypt TLS

-When exposing OpenFaaS on the internet you should enforce HTTPS.
+When exposing OpenFaaS on the internet you should enable HTTPS to encrypt all traffic.
 In order to do that you'll be using the following tools:

 * [Heptio Contour](https://github.com/heptio/contour) as Kubernetes Ingress controller
 * [JetStack cert-manager](https://github.com/jetstack/cert-manager) as Let's Encrypt provider